 6. House of Death, Greenwich Village

-The “house of death” is one of the most famous haunted housed in New York City.
+The “house of death” is one of the most famous haunted houses in New York City.
 Located on 14 West 10th Street, this brownstone is said to be haunted by at least 22 ghosts.
 The brownstone was also once home to the author Mark Twain and his ghost has been said to still wander throughout the stairwell of the home.

 7. St. Mark’s Church, The Bowery

 Churches can be pretty spooky places at the best of times.
 So, a church with the spirit of a one-legged Dutchman is not somewhere we’re really psyched to go on a Sunday.
-The building rests on the burial ground (when will people learn?) of New Amsterdam governor Peter Stuyvesant, who is said to disrupt Sunday services by ringing bells, singing hymns in Dutch and hearing the sound of his peg-leg walking throughout the church.
+The building rests on the burial ground (when will people learn?) of New Amsterdam governor Peter Stuyvesant, who is said to disrupt Sunday services by ringing bells, singing hymns in Dutch, and hearing the sound of his peg-leg walking throughout the church.